poslegm/geo-primitives-operations/README.md

 ### Features

 User can draw polygon on map using cursor or input accurate points coordinates in right menu.
+Using the cursor it is necessary to press ENTER key for close polygon.
 <img src="screenshots/s1.png" width="300"/>
 User can draw lines on sphere, press ENTER key and see intersection points.
 <img src="screenshots/s2.png" width="300"/>
-User can draw points, press ENTER and see, what points are within polygons. _Warning!_ May not work correctly for polygons lying at the poles, because my algorithm is not perfect.
+User can draw points, press ENTER key and see, what points are within polygons. _Warning!_ May not work correctly for polygons lying at the poles, because my algorithm is not perfect.
 <img src="screenshots/s3.png" width="300"/>
-User can provide boolean operations with two polygons.
+User can perform boolean operations with two polygons.
 <img src="screenshots/s4.png" width="300"/>

 <img src="screenshots/s5.png" width="300"/>